 While it's great if someone's good at puzzles (even though this skill can be improved with practice), this is not a strong indicator of how good of an engineer someone is/ how good they're going to be in the role.
 Also, this way of measuring developer skills' has an inherent bias against more experienced developers.

 As an interviewer it is very easy to forget how stressful the interview setting is for the interviewee.
-Software engineers are more often than not introverted.
-Having to write executable code for a very niche algorithm you studied at school (that too only if you were a CS major), and never really used in your time as an engineer in the real world, with the timer ticking, can be very very intimidating!
+Having to write executable code for a very niche algorithm you studied at school (that too only if you were a CS major), and never really used in your time as an engineer in the real world, with the timer ticking, can be very very intimidating! 😨

 Software engineers tend to not be good at selling themselves, and great candidates often massively undersell themselves on paper.
 At best, a resume screen helps you eliminate some candidates who are very clearly not qualified for the role and sort resumes by priority.
 Beyond that, using a resume filter has an inherent bias towards candidates with good credentials (education and work history).
 Good programmers can come from anywhere, and using keyword matching means you're probably missing out on a lot of great candidates.
-But if companies started doing technical interviews for everyone who applied, it would take up all of the engineering team's time just to interview candidates.
+But if companies start interviewing everyone who applies, it would take up all of the engineering team's time just to interview candidates.

 So, after that really long rant, what is it that we're trying to do?